tfpf/points-table-projector/doc/README.md

   line.
 This can lead to unexpected behaviour.
 Hence, spaces must be avoided except as noted above.

 ## Example
 Teams Apple, Banana, Guava, Orange and Jackfruit compete in a tournament.
+Our favourite team is Banana.

 Four matches have been played.

 1. Apple beat Orange;
 1. Guava beat Banana;